plopezbar/lab-sql/README.md

 1. **Create a database for this lab.**

-	In BigQuery you will a 'dataset' called 'car_dealership'.
+	In BigQuery you will find a 'dataset' called 'car_dealership'.
 You will create all tables under this.

 1. **Now, based on the database design you created, write the SQL query to create the tables and columns.** You will be using the `CREATE TABLE` statement for which you can find reference [here](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-definition-language).